 Biological dentists aim to treat oral health issues, but through a whole-body approach, taking into consideration the health of your entire body.

 Biological dentists also advocate minimally invasive approaches and only use biocompatible dental materials.
-They will often use ceramic dental implants instead of titanium implants and they offer mercury amalgam filling removal, following the SimplMART protocol (Safe Mercury Amalgam Removal Technique).
+They will often use ceramic dental implants instead of titanium implants and they offer mercury amalgam filling removal, following the SMART protocol (Safe Mercury Amalgam Removal Technique).

 Some other qualities of biological dentists include: